 You are here

-Over the course of their study students will be expected to take two Latina/o Studies graduate or advanced undergraduate courses outside of their major field of study.
+Over the course of their study students will be expected to take two Latina/o Studies graduate or advanced undergraduate (4xxx) courses outside of their major field of study.
+Other courses not crosslisted with Latina/o Studies may be eligible upon consultation with the Director of Graduate Studies.
 In lieu of available courses, the student and his or her minor field advisor might design a project that culminates in a paper given at a conference or presented for publication.
-The requirements will vary according to the student's need and desires in shaping his or her project.
-It is expected that the student's thesis or dissertation pertain to a topic specific to Latinos in the United States.
+As per graduate school regulations the Latina/o Studies graduate minor field must be represented on students special committee by a faculty member in the field.
+The requirements will vary according to the student's need and desires in shaping his or her project in consultation with the minor faculty member in Latina/o Studies.
 Upon completion of the minor and graduate degree requirements, the student will be awarded a LSP Graduate Minor Certificate.

 Being able to pursue an LSP minor has been an invaluable asset in my graduate education.
 I am forever grateful for the support LSP has provided me throughout the years, especially in facilitating the success of my research.